Emergency/Community Resources

-A key service we provide is to educate, empower, and enable residents in handling any issues/questions they may have, especially as it concerns working with the city and various aid/assistance agencies.
+A key service we provide is to educate, empower, and enable residents in handling any issues/questions/emergencies they may have, especially as it concerns working with the city and various aid/assistance agencies.

 The 4 Numbers You Need to Know